-9. Payments to Co-opted Members of Principal Councils, National Park Authorities and Fire & Rescue Authorities
+9. Payments to Co-opted Members of Principal Councils, National Park Authorities and Fire & Rescue Authorities 6

-- 9.1 The Panel has determined that a daily or half daily fee is appropriate remuneration for the important role undertaken by co-opted members of authorities with voting rights (this includes the co-opted member from a Town or Community council).
-The level of payments is equivalent to the current daily rates for chairs and members of the Welsh Government's Band 2 sponsored bodies.
-The Panel notes there has been no uplift in these payment levels across such bodies since 2010. - 9.2 Principal councils, NPAs and FRAs can decide on the maximum number of days in any one year for which co-opted members may be paid.
+- 9.1 The Panel has determined that a daily or half daily fee is appropriate remuneration for the important role undertaken by co-opted members of authorities with voting rights (this includes the co-opted member from a community or town council).
+The level of payments is equivalent to the current daily rates for chairs and members of the Welsh Government's Band 2 sponsored bodies. - 9.2 The number of days in any one year for which co-opted members may be paid will reflect the work programme of the relevant committee.